-Since the rise of rideshare applications, companies who utilize everyday motorists and their cars as a ground transportation alternative have found themselves in the crosshairs of the media, the public, and trade organizations.
-Some of these groups claim that utilizing a rideshare can put riders danger due to decreased regulation and allegedly relaxed background checks.
+Since the rise of rideshare applications, companies who utilize everyday motorists and their cars as a ground transportation alternative are in the crosshairs of the media, the public, and trade organizations.
+Some of these groups claim that ride-sharing safety is non-existent, and using an app to call a driver can put riders danger due to decreased regulation and allegedly relaxed background checks.

-Is ridesharing safe?
-Should travelers only use taxi services only?
+Is ride sharing safe?
+Should travelers only use a taxi?
 Before taking your next ride, make sure to understand the protections provided to the public by both services, both up front and behind the scenes.

 Background Checks and Licensing

 Before entering service, drivers for both rideshare services and taxis must complete a background check.
 However, the two competing services differ in how background checks are completed and what type of licensing is required to operate a vehicle.

 In a study completed by the Cato Institute, background checks for taxi drivers were found to vary between major American cities.
 In Chicago, a taxi driver must not be convicted of a "forcible felony" in five years prior to applying.
 In Philadelphia, taxi drivers must not be convicted of a felony in the five years preceding the application and must not have a DUI in three years.
 In many situations, fingerprinting is also required.
 New York City may have some of the strictest restrictions for new drivers, requiring drivers to not only meet health standards but also take a course on defensive driving and watch a video on sex trafficking.

 With rideshare services, new drivers use their own car but must also complete a background check as well.
 According to the same the Cato Institute study, drivers are cleared by either Hirease or SterlingBackcheck, which screen drivers for felony convictions over the past seven years.
 In addition, drivers must also have their vehicles inspected prior to entering service.